 (a)

-(1) The State may, subject to paragraphs (c) and (d) of this clause, by written notice of default to the Contractor, terminate this Contract in whole or in part if the Contractor fails to:
+(1) Either party may, subject to paragraphs (c) and (d) of this clause, by written notice of default to the other party, terminate this Contract in whole or in part if the other party fails to:

-(i) Perform the services within the time specified in this contract or any extension;

-(ii) Make progress, so as to endanger performance of this Contract (but see paragraph (a)(2) of this clause); or
+(i) Perform its obligations within the time specified in this contract or any extension (but see paragraph (a)(2) of this clause); or

 (iii) Perform any of the other material provisions of this Contract (but see paragraph (a)(2) of this clause).

-(2) The State’s right to terminate this Contract under subdivisions (a)(1)(ii) and (1)(iii) of this clause, may be exercised if the Contractor does not cure such failure within thirty (30) days (or more if authorized in writing by the Procurement Officer) after receipt of the notice from the Procurement Officer specifying the failure.
+(2) A party’s right to terminate this Contract under subdivisions (a)(1)(i) and (1)(ii) of this clause, may be exercised if the breaching party does not cure such failure within thirty (30) days (or more if authorized in writing by the non-breaching party) after receipt of the notice from the breaching party specifying the failure.

-(b) If the State terminates this Contract in whole or in part, it may acquire, under the terms and in the manner the Procurement Officer considers appropriate, Software or services similar to those terminated, and the Contractor will be liable to the State for any excess costs for those supplies or services.
+(b) If the State terminates this Contract in whole or in part, it may acquire, under the terms and in the manner the Procurement Officer considers appropriate, replacement services to those terminated.
 However, the Contractor will continue the work not terminated.

-(c) Except for defaults of Subcontractors at any tier, the Contractor will not be liable for any excess costs if the failure to perform the contract arises from causes beyond the control and without the fault or negligence of the Contractor.
+(c) Except for defaults of Subcontractors at any tier, the Contractor will not be liable for any excess costs if Contractor’s failure to perform the contract arises from causes beyond the control and without the fault or negligence of the Contractor.
 Examples of such causes include acts of God or of the public enemy, acts of the State in either its sovereign or contractual capacity, fires, floods, epidemics, quarantine restrictions, strikes, freight embargoes, and unusually severe weather.
-In each instance the failure to perform must be beyond the control and without the fault or negligence of the Contractor.
+In each instance Contractor’s failure to perform must be beyond the control and without the fault or negligence of the Contractor.

-(d) If the failure to perform is caused by the default of a Subcontractor at any tier, and if the cause of the default is beyond the control of both the Contractor and Subcontractor, and without the fault or negligence of either, the Contractor will not be liable for any excess costs for failure to perform, unless the subcontracted supplies or services were obtainable from other sources in sufficient time for the Contractor to meet the required delivery schedule.
+(d) If Contractor’s failure to perform is caused by the default of a Subcontractor at any tier, and if the cause of the default is beyond the control of both the Contractor and Subcontractor, and without the fault or negligence of either, the Contractor will not be liable for any excess costs for failure to perform, unless the subcontracted supplies or services were obtainable from other sources in sufficient time for the Contractor to meet the required delivery schedule.

-(e) If this Contract is terminated for default, the State may require the Contractor to transfer title and deliver to the State, as directed by the Procurement Officer, any (1) completed Deliverables, and (2) partially completed Deliverables and Materials that Contractor has specifically produced, acquired, or licensed for the terminated portion of this Contract.
+(e) If this Contract is terminated by the State for default, following payment in accordance with subsection (f), below, the State may require the Contractor to transfer title in accordance with Section 6.11.4(c) and deliver to the State, as directed by the Procurement Officer, any (1) completed Deliverables, and (2) partially completed Deliverables and Materials that Contractor has specifically produced, acquired, or licensed for the terminated portion of this Contract, on an as-is basis without warranty.
 Upon direction of the Procurement Officer, the Contractor will also protect and preserve Work Product in its possession in which the State has an interest.

 (f) The State will pay Contract price for completed services delivered and accepted.
-The Contractor and Procurement Officer will agree on the amount of payment for materials delivered and accepted; if the parties fail to agree, the Procurement Officer will set an amount subject to the Contractor’s rights under the Disputes clause.
+The Contractor and Procurement Officer will agree on, and the State will pay, the reasonable, pro-rata amount for the in-progress Work Product delivered and for the protection and preservation of the property; if the parties fail to agree, the Procurement Officer will set an amount subject to the Contractor’s rights under the Disputes clause.
 Failure to agree will be a dispute under the Disputes clause.
 The State may withhold from these amounts any sum the Procurement Officer determines to be necessary to protect the State against loss because of outstanding liens or claims of former lien holders.